Preparing For Admission

 - Human Physiology* - 3 semester hours/ 4 quarter hours

-- Biochemistry - 3 semester hours/ 4 quarter hours - 300 college level minimum
+- Biochemistry - 3 semester hours/ 4 quarter hours - 300 university level minimum

 - Physics (algebra-based) - One year lecture and lab, minimum of 8 semester hours/12 quarter hours